An explanation of Mondrian's oeuvre by Michael Sciam

 Composition with Large Red Plane, Yellow, Black, Gray and Blue, 1921 with Diagram

 As mentioned, the goal is to compenetrate unity and multiplicity while keeping both aspects visible.
 This is because Mondrian believes that the two seemingly opposite aspects are actually the same thing observed now as one and now as multiple.
 Once again I recall the example of a tree observed from far (a synthetic green spot) and very close distance (an endless complexity).
-A single leaf unveils a multiplicity of parts:

 A whole tree from far distance